 Judicial Case Conferences

-Although there are some exemptions to the rule, both the Claimant and the Respondent must attend a Judicial Case Conference (JCC) before being permitted to bring any applications for interim orders.
+Although there are some exemptions to the Rules, both the Claimant and the Respondent must attend a Judicial Case Conference (JCC) before being permitted to bring any applications for interim orders before the court.

 The JCC is a process where a Judge or Master reviews with the parties’ and their counsel the relevant background and issues to determine what, if any, procedural or substantive agreements might be reached.
 Even minor agreements can save the parties time and money.
-Examples of potential agreements include agreeing what each party’s income is for the purpose of child support, agreeing on a temporary arrangement for the children or how some of the assets may be used in the interim.
-That type of an agreement may save the parties from bringing an interim application regarding such issues.
+Examples of potential agreements include agreeing what each party’s income is for the purpose of child support, agreeing on a temporary arrangement for the children or how some of the assets may be used in the interim by the parties.
+Reaching an agreement at a JCC may save the parties from bringing an interim application regarding such issues.

 The JCC process is “without prejudice,” which means it is confidential and the comments or offers made at the JCC cannot be used against either party if a settlement is not reached.
 In fact, although JCCs are taped, the tapes by law cannot be transcribed without a court order.

-Where substantive agreements cannot be reached, at times procedural agreements can be achieved, again, saving time and money.
-These types of agreements could include the following: agreements to mutually provide documentary disclosure by an agreed upon date, agreements regarding examination for discovery dates and trial dates, if required.
+Where substantive agreements cannot be reached, potential procedural agreements can be achieved, which can again save time and money for the parties.
+These types of agreements could include the following: agreements to mutually provide documentary disclosure by an agreed upon date, or agreements regarding examination for discovery dates and trial dates, if required.

 Importantly, a court cannot impose any substantive order at a JCC; all such orders can only be made by consent.

 Each party litigant has the obligation to disclose all relevant documents to the other party.
 Relevance is determined by the issues between the parties.
 The breadth or scope of disclosure is now partly determined by the amounts in dispute.
 Under law, it is the lawyer’s obligation to determine what documents are relevant.
-It is the client’s obligation to alert the lawyer to the documents and bring them in for review.
-The obligation continues for any new documents that arise.
+It is the client’s obligation to alert the lawyer to the documents and provide them for review.
+The obligation is ongoing and continues for any new documents that arise.

 In a typical case, interim applications can be brought to obtain court orders for the following: